boryazz/devops-labs/README.md

 ## Description
 This is an educational project on the basics of DevOps.
 The application shows the time in Moscow.
+In the dev[i] branches you can see the implementation steps.

 ## How to use: